 Time Frame: From the date of first dose until the data cut-off date of 23 July 2010.
 Median follow-up time was 30 weeks.

-The interval from the first dose of study therapy to the date of the first confirmed objective response, calculated only for participants with an objective response.
+Time from the first dose of investigational product to the date of first confirmed objective response.
+Calculated only for subject with a confirmed objective response

 From the date of first dose until the data cut-off date of 23 July 2010.
 Median follow-up time was 30 weeks.